 2014 NCAA Track and Field Championships, Meagan McKee & Je'Nia Sears, Hayward Field, Eugene, Oregon, June 11, 2014.
 Photos by Geoff Thurner, Copyright 2014.

 The 2012 Track Commission Awards and Honors Banquet was held at World Sports Cafe in Fresno, Calif.
 May 17, 2012.

-Lisa Misipeka enters her fifth season as the throwing coach at Fresno State.
+Lisa Misipeka enters her seventh season as the throwing coach at Fresno State.

 Misipeka's throwing team garnered the highest number of throwers representing the WAC at the NCAA Regional Championships in 2012 with four qualifiers.
 Moncur-Blue (60.21m) and McKee (58.54m) both set personal records in the hammer throw at the regional but came up short in making the national finals.

 In 2011, Moncur-Blue won the WAC title in the shot put and qualified for the NCAA Regional.
 At the Regional Moncur-Blue exceled at the hammer throw and qualified for NCAA Championships in Des Moines, Iowa, the second consecutive year a Bulldog qualified the national finals.

 During the indoor season, the Bulldogs had two throwers earn WAC indoor titles.
 Meagan McKee won the 2011 weight throw title and Rosario Sanchez earned the shot put title as the Bulldogs finished the meet in sixth place.

 In her second season, Misipeka once again led a strong throwing group, led by Rosario Sanchez, who finished 13th at the NCAA National Championships in the shot put.